craftsys/laravel-redis-session-enhanced/README.md

 ## Configuration

+The package usage your existing configuration files and requires following modification in configs and env file.

 1. Add a new connection named `session` in your `config/database.php` redis configuration
 ```php
 [
   'redis' => [